e-conomic/vml-docs/docs/smartscan.md

 You can find all available output fields [here](https://github.com/e-conomic/vmlapis/blob/master/proto/ssn/annotator/v1/annotator.proto#L85-L169).
 Comments in the protobuf will contain information on fields that have unique traits.

+The max request size is 10485760 Bytes (10Mb).
+Requests bigger than the max request size will result in a 413 response.

 ### Requesting access
 To get access to the API contact us on [Slack](https://visma.slack.com/messages/CG5LXV5ST) or on our [support email](mailto:vmlsupport@e-conomic.com)